Quick Home Repairs You Can Do in 10 Minutes—or Less!

 A DIY solution for stripped screws

-A stripped screw can turn a 10-minute fix into a two-hour nightmare.
+A stripped screw can turn the simplest of home repairs into a two-hour nightmare.
 One of the best investments a DIYer can make is a screw extraction kit.
-It comes with three different size bits and costs about $20.
+It comes with different size bits and costs about $15.
 One side of the extractor bit reams a hole into the screw, and the other side has reverse threads that dig into the screw as you turn it out.

 How to fix a loose drawer front in 10 minutes or less